MetPX/wmo_mesh/README.rst

    The date stamp is critical for subscribers to prevent message loss by knowing their lag (how far behind the publisher they are.)

-*  The *baseurl* marks the static starting point to build the complete download URL.
+*  The *baseUrl* marks the static starting point to build the complete download URL.
    It represents the root of the download tree on the remote web server.

-   Specifying the baseurl in each message provides a number of benefits:
+   Specifying the baseUrl in each message provides a number of benefits:

    - enables third party transfer, where the broker announcing data doesn't necessarily have it locally, it might just know of a remote location, and not be interested in